sfioritto/planningforaliens-old/_posts/2014-05-13-documentation.md

 I remember following along way back then.
 As you watch that screencast, you will find yourself asking "how did he do that?" or "what is that tool he's using?"
 You will almost never ask why he's doing something, because his opinion is so abundantly clear!

-The other thing is, as you follow along it's like you keep aquiring new super powers.
+The other thing is, as you follow along it's like you keep acquiring new super powers.

 * Run script, wow, look at all those files I just created!
 * Create controller, load browser window - what, I just made something show up on the screen?
 * Create a post table, BOOOM, I'm saving things in a database, woooot.

-There are plenty of mysteries along the way, but you can look past them because so you are having so much fun getting stuff done and you know you can work your way back to a deeper understanding later.
+There are plenty of mysteries along the way, but you can look past them because you are having so much fun getting stuff done and you know you can work your way back to a deeper understanding later.
 It's like the opening scene of Breaking Bad, it has so many missing pieces but it doesn't matter because you're having fun watching the show and you know you'll find out what is happening later.

  [ end rant ]